paulscherrerinstitute/jcae/Readme.md

 ```

 ## Configuration
 The JCA Extension library/classes obtain its configuration from the central `jcae.properties` file.
 _Note:_ In most cases no `jca.properties` file is needed!
 The `jcae.properties` file either need to reside inside
 the classpath of the application or need to be specified via the VM argument:

 ```
 -Dch.psi.jcae.config.file=myjcae.properties
 ```

 The `jcae.properties` file holds all configuration parameters needed by the factory classes that are provided within
 the library.
 To uniquely identify which class is using the property, the property name has fully qualified class
 name as prefix.

-### ContextFactory
+### Context Specific

 | Property | Value | Description |
 | --- | --- | --- |